jomakori/devops_Terraform/user_access_control_GH-Postgres/README.md

 The script uses a CSV file to store information about users.
 To set up, you need to create a CSV file with the following columns:

-- `Accenture_UID`: your Accenture ID w/ modification - used as the Postgres username.
+- `EMPLOYEE_UID`: your enployee ID w/ modification - used as the Postgres username.
 - `GITHUB_USER`: the user's GitHub username.
 - `GITHUB_ROLE`: the user's role in GitHub (either "admin,maintainer" or "member").